nagasudhirpulla/taming_python/blog/skills/psycopg2.md

 * In the above program, we use 2 objects called connection object and cursor object
 * Connection object establishes connection with the database.
 * Cursor object uses the connection object to execute SQL commands in the database to update data or fetch data from the database.
+* Cursors can also perform transactions for atomic execution of

 ### References
 * psycopg2 documentation - https://www.psycopg.org/docs/usage.html